perennialtech/merge-firefox-history/README.md

 This command merges the history from `~/.mozilla/firefox/profile1.default-release/places.sqlite` and `~/.mozilla/firefox/profile2.default-release/places.sqlite` into the first database file.

 The script will prompt for user confirmation before proceeding with the merge.
-Enter `y` or `yes` to confirm.
+Enter `y` or `yes` to confirm. `0` will be returned on success, while `1` will be returned on error.

 ## Features